Shirpur: Shirpur Pattern

 Shirpur is known for its implemented irrigation project, started in October 2004, popularly known as the "Shirpur pattern".
 The project manager for the Shirpur pattern was Suresh Khanapurkar.

 Due to the esteemed efforts of Shri Amrishbhai Patel, Shirpur has received nationwide recognition for its water conservation projects, commonly referred to as the 'Shirpur Pattern'.
 As a result of these projects, the groundwater level has been drastically improved - one can now find ample water at a depth of 60 feet, a major improvement from the 300 feet previously required.

+Suresh Khanapurkar is working on groundwater conservation along the banks of the Arunavati River in Shirpur.
+His efforts have helped improve natural water storage and fertility in drought-affected areas like Shirpur.
+Khanapurkar aims to remove obstacles to water absorption, referring to his approach as “angioplasty in water conservation.”
+Today, he is recognized as the “Bhagirath” of Shirpur for his contributions.